-Academic Regulations 2016-17 8: Regulations for Research Programmes
+Academic Regulations 2017-18 8: Regulations for Research Programmes

-- 8.1 These regulations take effect from August 2016 and apply to all research studies programmes and all students registered for a research studies programme at QMUL.
+- 8.1 These regulations take effect from August 2017 and apply to all research studies programmes and all students registered for a research studies programme at QMUL.
 A student who enters for examination is examined in accordance with the regulations in place at the time of examination entry or re-entry. - 8.2 The Academic Regulations, Part 2 General Regulations apply to students registered for a research studies programme at QMUL.
 The regulations for taught programmes of study apply to research degree students who are required to undertake an element of taught study as a part of their research studies programme. - 8.3 Students should also refer to the Queen Mary Code of Practice for Research Degree Programmes.
 Compliance with the Code of Practice is mandatory.
-In any issues of interpretation of the Code, the Academic Regulations take precedence. - 8.4 Research degrees awarded by Queen Mary University of London are awards of the University of London or of Queen Mary University of London. - In 2013/14, QMUL implemented its independent degree awarding powers.
+In any issues of interpretation of the Code, the Academic Regulations take precedence. - 8.4 Research degrees awarded by Queen Mary University of London are awards of the University of London or of Queen Mary University of London. - 8.5 In 2013/14, QMUL implemented its independent degree awarding powers.
 New and continuing students in 2013/14 were given the option of receiving either a QMUL award or a University of London award, where appropriate.
 Students were required to make their selections before the published deadline in 2013/14 and in accordance with the stated procedure.
 New students from 2014/15 shall be awarded QMUL awards where the requirements are met. - 8.6 These regulations also apply to students registered as an associate student of QMUL undertaking study that is part of a research studies programme. - 8.7 The awards covered by these regulations are:

-University of London Awards

-Master of Philosophy (MPhil)

-Doctor of Philosophy (PhD)

-Doctor of Medicine (Research) (MD(Res))

-Doctor in Professional Studies (DrPS)

-Doctor in Clinical Dentistry (DClinDent)
+University of London Awards QMUL awards Master of Philosophy (MPhil) Master of Philosophy (MPhil) Doctor of Philosophy (PhD) Doctor of Philosophy (PhD) Doctor of Medicine (Research) (MD(Res)) Doctor of Medicine (Research) (MD(Res)) Doctor in Professional Studies (DrPS) Doctor in Professional Studies (DrPS) Doctor in Clinical Dentistry (DClinDent) Doctor in Clinical Dentistry (DClinDent) Doctor of Psychiatry (DPsych)